Spin-split superconductivity in spin-orbit coupled hybrid nanowires with ferromagnetic barriers

 To further investigate the properties of induced superconductivity, we perform tunneling spectroscopy of the same junction in the superconducting regime at $\mu_0 H = -20$~mT, near the coercive field.
-We first set the back-gate voltage to $V_\mathrm{BG} = -6.5$ V to reduce the charge carrier density in the leads and improve the proximity effect~\cite{vaitiekenas2018effective, antipov2018effects, mikkelsen2018hybridization, Reeg2018Metallization, moor2018electric}; for similar measurements at $V_{\rm BG}$, see Ref.~\cite{Supplement}.
+We first set the back-gate to $V_{\rm BG}=-6.5$\,V, which reduces the carrier density and electrostatically pushes hybridized wavefunction toward the superconductor interface, increasing hybridization and hardening the induced gap~\cite{vaitiekenas2018effective, antipov2018effects, mikkelsen2018hybridization, Reeg2018Metallization, moor2018electric}; similar measurements at $V_{\rm BG}=0$ are shown in Ref.~\cite{Supplement}.
 We then decrease the junction-gate voltage, $V_{\rm JG}$, and record the differential conductance, $dI/dV$, as a function of voltage bias, $V$.
-As $V_\mathrm{JG}$ is lowered, the junction evolves from the open regime, with $dI/dV > e^2/h$, into the tunneling regime, where the normal-state $dI/dV \sim 0.1~e^2/h$; see Fig.~\hyperref[fig:3]{3(a)}.
+As $V_{\rm JG}$ is lowered, the junction transparency decreases and the conductance evolves from the open regime, with $dI/dV>e^{2}/h$, into the tunneling regime, where the normal-state $dI/dV\sim0.1\,e^{2}/h$; see Fig.~\hyperref[fig:3]{3(a)}.
 The junction enters the tunneling regime around $V_\mathrm{JG} = -1.665$~V, displaying a gapped spectrum with a gate-independent set of peaks on either side.
 We note that unintentional resonances may develop at more negative $V_{\rm JG}$~\cite{ahn2021estimating}, though this regime was not studied in this work.
 The magnetic-field evolution of the spectrum in the tunneling regime ($V_\mathrm{JG} = -1.666$~V) shows the superconducting gap opening around $\mu_0 H = -15$~mT, rapidly increasing and developing distinct peaks with a few millitesla, and then gradually closing around $-30$~mT; see Fig.~\hyperref[fig:3]{3(b)}.
 This behavior is consistent with the superconducting window observed in the current-bias measurements [Fig.~\hyperref[fig:1]{1(e)}].

 For a more quantitative analysis of the spectral features, we examine bias spectroscopy in both the open and tunneling regimes.
 In the open regime ($V_\mathrm{JG} = -1.633$ V), the spectrum shows a pronounced zero-bias conductance peak, indicating supercurrent flow through the junction; see Fig.~\hyperref[fig:3]{3(c)}.
 Additional peaks appear at finite bias, including the ones at roughly 130 and 65~$\mu$V. These are reminiscent of first- and second-order MARs and are in good agreement with $2\Delta$ and $\Delta$ extracted from current-bias measurements [Fig.~\hyperref[fig:2]{2(b)}].
 In the tunneling regime ($V_\mathrm{JG} = -1.666$~V), the spectrum displays a superconducting gap defined by three peaks [Fig.~\hyperref[fig:3]{3(d)}].
 The central peak is located at 130~$\mu$V, with two additional peaks symmetrically offset by roughly 40~$\mu$V. We interpret this pattern as arising from spin splitting in the leads, with peak positions consistent with $2(\Delta\pm h)$, where $h$ is the effective exchange field.
 We speculate that the small shoulder near $\Delta$ is a residual MAR feature.